NOTICE: The northern road to camp is no longer under

 Click here for an accurate map.

-2017 Camp Tuscazoar calendar of events now posted; Adventure Race joins 2017 lineup
+2019 Camp Tuscazoar calendar of events posted; Adventure Race planned for July

-The dates for our 2017 events at Camp Tuscazoar are now posted.
-This year, the camp will host its first Tuscazoar Adventure Race in August.
-This event will feature canoeing, biking and running.
-Watch for further details on this and all of our 2017 events as they are finalized.
+The dates for our 2019 events at Camp Tuscazoar are now posted.
+The camp will host its annual Tuscazoar Adventure Race in July, and an American Heritage Merit Badge weekend is planned for October.
+Watch for further details on this and all of our 2019 events as they are finalized.

-Thanks to more grants and donations, work continues on Hoover Lodge
+Thanks to more grants and donations, work completed on Hoover Lodge

-The Camp Tuscazoar Foundation has been awarded grants from The Timken Foundation of Canton and The Haman Family Foundation of Dover for the replacement of windows and doors at Hoover Lodge.
-This follows grant awards from The Stark Community Foundation, the Hoover Foundation and the Reeves Foundation and individual donations that helped fund a new metal roof.
-The project is well underway.
-View the latest photos of our progress!
+The Camp Tuscazoar Foundation was awarded grants from The Timken Foundation of Canton and The Haman Family Foundation of Dover for the replacement of windows and doors at Hoover Lodge.
+This followed grant awards from The Stark Community Foundation, the Hoover Foundation and the Reeves Foundation and individual donations that helped fund a new metal roof.
+The project has been completed.
+View the latest photos of the project!

 Camp Tuscazoar launches online reservation program for cabins and campsites